cvb-mcci/hello-world/README.md

 # hello-world
-First git-hub repository to get started learning about branches and such
+First git-hub repository to get started.
+Learning about branches
+and such